maihd/FunWithBeef/README.md

 -------------------
 By [design](https://www.beeflang.org/docs/foreward/), Beef prefer performance-with-simple code over complex-but-performance, which mean it's more C than C++, just as C# features for more ergonomic development.
 So, good C knowledges are better than C++, learning C is good ideas.
 [I have learn much C and topics](https://github.com/maihd/maicstyle), but still feel not enough.
 Details can find in essays sections.
+> After working a while with this project, I recommend you start a project like this learn more about techs, programming langugages, frameworks/engines.
+This project help me learn a lots.

 Essays